Sliding Window Algorithm Code Template

 :

-Continue until the string in the window no longer meets the requirements, and left
+when the window no longer meets the requirement:

-If you understand this process, congratulations!
-You've fully grasped the sliding window algorithm concept.
-Now let's see how to use this sliding window code framework:
+If you understand this process, congratulations, you have mastered the sliding window algorithm.
+Now let's look at the sliding window code template:

 and need

-, to record the characters in the window and the characters needed to complete the set:
+, to record the characters in the window and the characters you need:

 HashMap<Character, Integer> window = new HashMap<>();